MERGER: Blue Shield of California Acquires Care1st and Inherits 800+ Legacy Database Applications

 Executing the migration

-Help4Access applied a combination of its field-proven proprietary discovery and migration tools, plus its experience and processes, to prioritize the Access 2003 applications for migration.
+Help4Access applied a combination of its field-proven proprietary discovery and migration tools, plus its experience and processes, to prioritize the Access database applications for migration.
 The process involved:

 - Ongoing communication with the business areas impacted by the changeover.